 Over the course of their 45 year touring history in America, Batsheva has developed a devoted following both among dance connoisseurs and the casual occasional performance attendee.
 Admiring their unique virtuosity, passion, and visceral quality of their athleticism, audiences rely on choreographer Ohad Naharin to deliver a mysterious and provocative work that will stay with them long after the performance ends.
 There is a palpable power and intensity to a Batsheva performance that is uniquely of its time and place.
 “Last Work” is true to this history and for long time Batsheva fans, it will likely represent a recognizable exploration of Naharin’s ongoing movement language and a more direct thematic composition of the complex politics of our time.

 “Last Work” is propelled by a dramatic build-up of tension ranging from tranquil and meditative scenes, to a full explosion of energies, a global political context about the power of individuality versus the power of the group, the dangers of tribal behavior, the cruelty and stupidity of violence.
-This particularly challenging content has stuck viewers worldwide and promises to equally resonate in North America as well.
+This particularly challenging content struck viewers worldwide and equally resonated in North America.